alphaxio/alphaxio/README.md

 ## About

-4+ years engineering high-traffic platforms across Nigerian fintech, e-commerce, and the creator economy.
+6+ years engineering high-traffic platforms across fintech, e-commerce, logistics, and the creator economy.
 I've contributed to systems serving **2 million+ users** — from marketing automation engines and crypto exchanges to bill payment infrastructure and event ticketing platforms.

 I care about systems that are **secure**, **scalable**, and built to last.